ynhi27/ynhi-portfolio/readme.txt

+A project from class and its visualization link: <href>https://ynhi27.github.io/personal-profile/index.html</href>

+--Readme for class--
 --Readme document for *Y Nhi Tran*, *tranyn1@uci.edu*--

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?